-The great thing about a meal template is that it makes meal planning less overwhelming, All you need to do is include foods from each important group in every meal.
-The template I use for meals is:
+The great thing about a meal template is that it makes meal planning less overwhelming—all you need to do is include foods from each important group in every meal.
+Here’s the template I use for meals:

 Breakfast: Protein + Fat + Safe Starch (like sweet potato or squash) + Greens